 Today any review of a new processor whether it’s used in a desktop computer, a laptop, a tablet or a phone will contain lots of information about how efficient it is and the new technologies that have been used to achieve this performance.
 Operating system developers spend large amounts of time optimizing improve efficiency and extend battery life, but what can be done by someone who is designing an application and wants to ensure it runs as efficiently as possible?
 The aim of this sample is to provide insight into how features in a game can affect the power efficiency of the hardware it’s running on including the importance of frame rate capping, the effect of bandwidth on power and the cost of running asynchronous CPU work.
 The sample also demonstrates a way an application can adjust its workload to prolong a system’s battery life when it detects a change from AC power to battery, how aggressive the change is can be adjusted based on the currently active windows power scheme.
-A link to the sample code can be found at the bottom of this article.

 Figure 1: Power Explorer with onscreen power information from Intel Power Gadget 2.7